Arab Socialist Action Party – Lebanon

 The Arab Socialist Action Party – Lebanon or ASAP–L (حزب العمل الاشتراكي العربي - لبنان | Hizb al-'Amal al-Ishtiraki al-'Arabi - Lubnan), is the Lebanese branch of the Arab Socialist Action Party.
 The party is the Lebanese equivalent of the Popular Front for the Liberation of Palestine (PFLP).

 Origins

-The party was founded by George Habash in 1969 and was closely linked to the PFLP, which Habash also led.
+The ASAP–L was founded by George Habash in 1969 and was closely linked to the PFLP, which Habash also led.

 The party held its first congress in 1972, during which it distanced itself from other communists by advocating violence as the best means by which to end class conflict.
 Although a secular group, most of the party's membership came from the Shia Muslim community.

-Military structure and organization

-The ASAP–L's own militia was trained by the PFLP and provided with small-arms by Libya, but collapsed by August 1975.

 The ASAP–L in the Lebanese Civil War

 The ASAP–L was a member of both the Lebanese National Movement (LNM) and its successor, the Lebanese National Resistance Front (LNRF) during the Lebanese Civil War.
 In 1976, the party confiscated the estates of the Shia za'im (political boss) Kazem al-Khalil at a village near Tyre.
 The purpose of the confiscation was to turn the estates into a collective; but the ASAP–L soon lost control of the estates in the wake of the June 1982 Israeli invasion of Lebanon.

 The party's leader Hussein Hamdan took part in the founding of the LNRF, along with George Hawi of the Lebanese Communist Party (LCP) and Mohsen Ibrahim of the Organization of Communist Action in Lebanon (OCAL).